Edward Gorey: Personal life

-Gorey was noted for his love of the New York City Ballet.
-He attended every performance and some rehearsals for 25 years.
+Gorey was devoted to the New York City Ballet, attending every performance and some rehearsals for 25 years.

-Critic David Ehrenstein, writing in Gay City News, asserts that Gorey was discreet about his sexuality in the "Don’t Ask/Don’t Tell era" of the 1950s.
+Critic David Ehrenstein, writing in Gay City News, argues that Gorey was discreet about his sexuality in the "Don't Ask/Don't Tell era" of the 1950s.
 "Stonewall changed all that—making gay a discussable mainstream topic," writes Ehrenstein.
 "But it didn't change things for Gorey.
 To those in the know, his sensibility was clearly gay, but his sexual life was as covert as his self was overt."

-Alexander Theroux states that when Gorey was pressed on the matter of his sexual orientation by "a rude Boston Globe reporter," he replied, "I don't even know."
-Theroux is referring to Lisa Solod's September 1980 Boston magazine interview with Gorey ("Edward Gorey: The Cape's master teller of macabre tales discusses death, decadence, and homosexuality").
+Alexander Theroux writes that when Gorey was asked about his sexual orientation by "a rude Boston Globe reporter," he replied, "I don't even know."
+Theroux is referring to Lisa Solod's September 1980 Boston magazine interview ("Edward Gorey: The Cape's master teller of macabre tales discusses death, decadence, and homosexuality").
 Gorey's exact words were: "Well, I'm neither one thing nor the other particularly.
 I suppose I'm gay.
 But I don't really identify with it much.
 I am fortunate in that I am apparently reasonably undersexed or something.
 I do not spend my life picking up people on the streets.
 I was always reluctant to go to the movies with one of my friends because I always expected the police to come and haul him out of the loo at one point or the other.
 I know people who lead really outrageous lives.
 I've never said I was gay, and I've never said I wasn't.
 A lot of people would say that I wasn't because I never do anything about it."
 Shortly thereafter, he says, "What I'm trying to say is that I am a person before I am anything else."

-Gorey's remark "I suppose I'm gay" was omitted from the Lisa Solod interview when it appeared in Ascending Peculiarity, a collection of interviews with Gorey edited by the art critic Karen Wilkin.
+The remark "I suppose I'm gay" was omitted when the interview appeared in Ascending Peculiarity, a collection of interviews edited by art critic Karen Wilkin.

-From 1995 to his death in April 2000, Gorey was the subject of a cinéma vérité–style documentary directed by Christopher Seufert.
-(As of 2025 the finished film and accompanying book are in post-production.)
-His house, in Yarmouthport, Cape Cod, is the subject of two photography books entitled Elephant House: Or, the Home of Edward Gorey, by Kevin McDermott and “Memento Gorey: The Last Interviews with Edward Gorey” by Seufert.
-The house is now the Edward Gorey House Museum.
+From 1995 until his death in April 2000, Gorey was the subject of a cinéma vérité–style documentary directed by Christopher Seufert.
+(As of 2026, the accompanying book and soundtrack have both been released and the film is in advanced post-production.)

-Gorey attended many adult art classes at Cape Cod Community College and served as a volunteer camera-person and master control operator at his nearby public access station, Cape Cod Community Television where he designed unique illustrations and community bulletin graphics.
+Gorey took art classes at Cape Cod Community College and volunteered as a camera operator at the local public access station, Cape Cod Community Television, where he designed illustrations and bulletin graphics.

 Gorey left the bulk of his estate to a charitable trust benefiting cats and dogs, as well as other species, including bats and insects.